Chezka Centeno: Career

 Centeno is the second Filipina women's world champion in pool after Rubilen Amit who won the World Ten-ball Championship event in 2009 and 2013.
 Centeno won the 2023 top prize of $50,000 (2.8m PHP), the biggest price in women's pool at that time.

 In 2024, Centeno won the Predator Pro Billiards Series Las Vegas Ten-ball Women's Open and earned $18,000(P1 million) after defeating Chen Siming of China in two sets (4–2 and 4–2) at the Rio All-Suites Hotel & Casino in the United States.

 Centeno finished runner-up at the inaugural 2025 WPA Women's World Eight-ball Championship, narrowly losing to Jasmin Ouchan of Austria 8–7 which was held at the Oneida Casino and Hotel in Green Bay, Wisconsin.

 At the 2025 World Games, Centeno won a silver medal in the women's ten-ball event losing to Han Yu in the final.

 Also in 2025, Centeno defeated fellow Filipina player Rubilen Amit to win the WPA Women's World Ten-ball Championship.
 With the win, she joined Rubilen Amit as the second female player to win two World Ten-ball Championships titles.

+In 2026, Centeno captured the WPA World Teams Championship alongside fellow Filipino cue artists Carlo Biado, Rubilen Amit and Jefrey Roda.
+They defeated Team Poland 3–2 in the final.
+Also in 2026, Centeno clinched his third world title at the Oneida WPA Women's World Eight-ball Championship defeating Kelly Fisher 9–6 in the final and taking home $30,000 top prize.
+In a social media post by Centeno, she paid tribute and dedicated the title to her late mother, “Ma, I did it!
+Para sa’yo ’to!”
+Centeno wrote in a post.